Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Results

 \subsection{Spectro-Polarimetric Properties}

 \quad

-The polarization parameters derived from \texttt{PCUBE} for Epoch 1 are shown in Table~\ref{tab:pcubetable}.
-The normalized stokes parameters for the different DUs and with all three DUs combined are also plotted in Figure~\ref{QU}.
-We note that the source shows significant polarization during this epoch, with PD of 3.89\%, 5.52\% and 4.53\%, (with a significance of 10.7$\sigma$, 9.1$\sigma$ and 12.6$\sigma$) for the $2-4$, $4-8$ and $2-8$~keV energy bands respectively.
-The PA for the respective energy bands are 146.39$^{\circ}$ $\pm$ 2.67$^{\circ}$, 140.43$^{\circ}$ $\pm$ 3.14$^{\circ}$, and 143.42$^{\circ}$ $\pm$ 2.27$^{\circ}$.
+The polarization parameters derived from \texttt{PCUBE} for both IXPE Epochs are shown in Table~\ref{tab:pcubetable}.
+We note that the source shows significant polarization during Epoch 1, with PD of $3.89\pm 0.36$\%, $5.52\pm 0.60$\% and $4.53\pm 0.36$\%, (with a significance of 10.7$\sigma$, 9.1$\sigma$ and 12.6$\sigma$ respectively) for the $2-4$, $4-8$ and $2-8$~keV energy bands respectively.
+The PA for the respective energy bands are 146$^{\circ}$ $\pm$ 3$^{\circ}$, 140$^{\circ}$ $\pm$ 3$^{\circ}$, and 143$^{\circ}$ $\pm$ 2$^{\circ}$.
+For Epoch~2, we did not find significant polarization, with PD below the minimum detectable polarizations (MDP) at the 99\% level in all the energy bands (see Table \ref{tab:pcubetable}).

-We also performed a model dependent spectro-polarimetric analysis by simultaneously fitting the source and background spectra for the different Stokes parameters (I, Q \& U) in the different energy bands.
-This was carried out for the three models described in Section \ref{sec:specresults}, multiplied by \texttt{polconst} (which assumes a constant PD and PA over the entire energy band), dropping the Gaussian line.
-The parameters were frozen to their best-fit values, leaving only the normalization and polarization parameters to vary freely.
+We also performed a model dependent spectro-polarimetric analysis by simultaneously fitting the source and background spectra for the different Stokes parameters (I, Q \& U) in the different energy bands for Epoch 1.
+This was carried out for the three models described in Section \ref{sec:specresults}, multiplied by a single \texttt{polconst} (e.g. \texttt{tbabs*polconst*(diskbb+nthComp+gaussian)}).
+The parameters were frozen to their best-fit values, leaving only the normalization and polarization parameters to vary freely \citep{fari2023,capi2023}.
 The results of the spectro-polarimetric fit with model~1 are shown in Table~\ref{tab:xspecfittab}.
 Figures~\ref{fig:polar}a and \ref{fig:polar}b show the 1$\sigma$, 2$\sigma$, and 3$\sigma$ contours of this fit in the $2-4$, $4-8$ and $2-8$~keV bands.
-The polarization parameters and contours, although not fully incident, are in good agreement with those from \texttt{PCUBE}.
+The polarization parameters and contours, although not fully coincident, are in good agreement with those from \texttt{PCUBE}.

-We also carried out the spectro-polarimetric analysis with two \texttt{polconst}, one multiplied with each component.
-The polarization of \texttt{nthcomp} was well-constrained with PD of 10.5\% and PA of $\sim$135.4$^{\circ}$.
-However, the PD of \texttt{diskbb} was unconstrained with a 3$\sigma$ upper limit on PD at 6.1\%.
-The fit statistic ($\chi^{2}$/DOF) was found to be 1255/1333.
-The results are shown in Table \ref{tab:xspecfittab} and Figure~\ref{fig:polar}c.
+We also carried out the spectro-polarimetric analysis of Epoch 1 data with multiple \texttt{polconst}, one multiplied with each component (e.g. \texttt{tbabs*(polconst*diskbb+polconst*nthComp+gaussian)}.
+The gaussian component is generally not expected to be polarized and hence, we have not multiplied \texttt{polconst} to it.
+For model~1, the polarization of \texttt{nthcomp} was well-constrained with PD of $7.7 \pm 2.5$\% and PA of $139\pm9^\circ$.
+However, the PD of \texttt{diskbb} was unconstrained with a 3$\sigma$ upper limit of 11.5\%.
+The fit statistic ($\chi^{2}$/DOF) was found to be 1442/1332.
+The results for model 1 are shown in Table \ref{tab:xspecfittab} and Figure~\ref{fig:polar}c.